 Quark requires the same bacteria that is used in making buttermilk.
 If you make your own quark, be sure the buttermilk is unpasteurized and has live cultures in it or you will get the wrong kind of bacterial growth.

 Alternatively, you might want to buy the freeze-dried bacterial culture.
 This is useful because not all supermarkets carry unpasteurized buttermilk and the freeze-dried culture keeps in your freezer for several months with little loss of activity.
-Here is how to make your own quark.

 For two more off-site methods to make your own quark from milk and buttermilk, these recipes will work: